Gadeoli/rjs-hooks-library/README.md

 ## Hooks

 - useElementSize (Get element sizes using ref)
+- useHover (control when a element is hovererd using ref)
 - useOnClickOutside (Listen when clicked outside component using ref)
 - usePersistedState (An option to persist state in local storage)
 - usePrevious (Keep state value between current and previous render)
 - useWindowSize (Get window sizes)